Learn

 Learn more about kinematics

-A policy is a function that maps the current state of the robot to an action.
-It tells the robot what to do in a given situation.
+A policy defines how the robot makes decisions and takes actions based on its environment.
+It is a function that maps the current state of the robot to an action.
+In concrete terms, it tells the robot what to do in a given situation.

 For example, a policy for a robot vacuum cleaner might be: